prwesolek/HealthyHome/README.md

 <p> These regressions are run via model.py.
 This script outputs the details of these regressions in report/regression-parameters-model1-final-param.txt.
 This program also outputs data/weights.csv which contains the coefficients and intercepts to be used by the webapp.</p>

 <h3> Evaluation</h3>
-<p>  I reserved half the data for testing; a 50-50 test-train split seemed prudent as the smoothing process is in principle sensitive to the size of the data set in question.
-To evaluate the model, I smoothed the test set health issue rate values using the smoothing parameters determined from the train set.
-The linear models were then applied and the R2 scores calculated.
-The model behaved well on the test set, with R2 values staying over .7.
+<p>  I reserve half the data for testing; a 50-50 test-train split seems prudent as the smoothing process is in principle sensitive to the size of the data set in question.
+To evaluate the model, I smooth the test set health issue rate values using the smoothing parameters determined from the train set.
+The linear models are then applied and the R2 scores calculated.
+The model behaves well on the test set, with R2 values staying over .7.
 The plot visualization/plots/R2-Train-Test.png gives a side-by-side comparison of the R2 values. </p>

-<p> R2 was used for evaluation as this metric measures the variance accounted for by the model.
+<p> R2 is used for evaluation as this metric measures the variance accounted for by the model.
 The ultimate goal is to distinguish locations based on their health issue rates.
 The model therefore needs to be able to detect differences between health issue rates, and so the model needs to be able to account for the variance between data points. </p>

 <p>The script evaluation-tools/test-train-eval.py performs the evaluation.
 This script builds the linear model from the training data, smooths the test data, and computes the R2 value for the predicted smoothed values for the test set data.
 A report titled reports/evaluation-model-1-test-final.txt is written. </p>